Three of Turkey's Hidden Gems

 Tourists will occasionally complain that there are no butterflies.
 There are - but they are most prominent in June, you are less likely to see them out of season, and if you make a lot of noise they tend to stay away.
 So if you come for the butterflies, plan accordingly.

 Also around Fethiye is the Lycian Way.
 Running for more than 300 miles along the coast and named after the ancient Lycian civilisation that once ruled the region, this footpath is especially spectacular around the coast at Fethiye.
-The hike from Fethiye to Kabak is a popular section of the route, and generally best attempted in the spring or autumn - summer is too hot to hike in comfort. .
+The hike from Fethiye to Kabak is a popular section of the route, and generally best attempted in the spring or autumn - summer is too hot to hike in comfort.

-The ruins of the Temple of Artemis
+3. The Temple of Artemis

 Famously, the only truly extant wonder of the ancient world is the Great Pyramid of Cheops on the outskirts of modern Cairo.
 The Hanging Gardens of Babylon, the Library at Alexandria, the Colossus of Rhodes - all are gone.